PickWheel/docs/en/Random MLB Team Generator.md

 ### Is PickWheel free?

-Yes — no sign-ups, no paywalls, and no ads while spinning.
+Yes — no sign-ups, no paywalls.

 ## Try the MLB Random Team Picker Now